-- COMPREHENSIVE ACCOUNTABILITY REPORT SUBMISSION.-The (6) department shall submit the Comprehensive Accountability Report an annual report to the President of the Senate, the Speaker of the House of Representatives, the Minority Leader of each house of the Legislature, the appropriate substantive and fiscal committees of each house of the Legislature, and the Governor, no later than February 1 of each year.
-The Comprehensive Accountability Report annual report must contain, at a minimum, for each specific program component: a comprehensive description of the population served by the program; a specific description of the services provided by the program; cost; a comparison of expenditures to federal and state funding; immediate and longrange concerns; and recommendations to maintain, expand, improve, modify, or eliminate each program component so that changes in services lead to enhancement in program quality.
-The department shall ensure the reliability and validity of the information contained in the report. - (7) (6) ONGOING EVAULATIONS; REPORTS.-The department shall collect and analyze available statistical data for the purpose of ongoing evaluation of all programs.
+The department shall submit the Comprehensive (6) Accountability Report an annual report to the President of the Senate, the Speaker of the House of Representatives, the Minority Leader of each house of the Legislature, the appropriate substantive and fiscal committees of each house of the Legislature, and the Governor, no later than February 1 of each year.
+The Comprehensive Accountability Report annual report must contain, at a minimum, for each specific program component: a comprehensive description of the population served by the program; a specific description of the services provided by the program; cost; a comparison of expenditures to federal and state funding; immediate and long-range concerns; and recommendations to maintain, expand, improve, modify, or eliminate each program component so that changes in services lead to enhancement in program quality.
+The department shall ensure the reliability and validity of the information contained in the report.

+(7)(6) The department shall collect and analyze available statistical data for the purpose of ongoing evaluation of all programs.
 The department shall provide the Legislature with necessary information and reports to enable the Legislature to make informed decisions regarding the effectiveness of, and any needed changes in, services, programs, policies, and laws.

-Section 34.
-Paragraph (a) of subsection (1) and paragraph (b) of subsection (3) of section 985.644, Florida Statutes, are amended to read:
+Section 33.
+Paragraph (a) of subsection (1) and paragraph (b) of subsection (3) of section 985.644, Florida Statutes, is amended to read:

-985.644 Departmental contracting powers; personnel standards and investigation screening.
+985.644 Departmental contracting powers; personnel standards and investigation screening.-